Aayushi-Mittal/Gamers-Console/CONTRIBUTING.md

 ```
 - Do your work and stage your changes.
 ```
-$ git add <filename>   //for adding particular files
+$ git add <filename>   //for adding particular files to the staging area
-$ git add .           //for adding all the files
+$ git add .           //for adding all the files to the staging area
 ```
 - Commit you changes with a commit message containing your name, file(s) worked upon, changes added.
 ```